The Borgo Cornalese in Villastellone

 - runner assistance, qualified personnel and more

 - permit management and public land occupation

-Within the location there are numerous possibilities of parcheggio even for large vehicles and there are spaces for each type of generator set.
+Within the location there are numerous possibilities of parcheggio also for large vehicles and there are spaces for every type of generator.

 Also I am available: